Though Out The Year

 Tsho Rolpa Lake trek itinerary is always a matter of customization.
 It depends upon your vacation and interest of trekking in Nepal.
 Just contact us for determining the best trip at the most reasonable cost.

 Tsho Rolpa Lake trek cost goes to be different for different packages.
 The cost is determine by the duration, food and accommodation services, mode of transportation and route that you want to follow.

 Tsho Rolpa Lake trek cost for 7 days itinerary definitely lower than for 3 weeks or more.
 You don’t have to use any domestic flights for this trek.
 Likewise, it is free individual trekking (FIT) area requiring no special permit.

 This is completely a teahouse trekking in Nepal although we can arrange camping trekking as well if you so desire.
 The food and accommodation services provided by the teahouses or lodges are basic.
 Likewise, you don’t require any climbing gears to do Tsho Rolpa trek.

 If you take the risk, you can also do this trip as a solo trekker in Nepal.
 For this, you have to prepare all the legal documents and hotel booking yourself.
 If you are familiar with Rolwaling Valley, it is okay!
 But we recommend you to do an organized trekking to avoid any possible mishap.

-Tsho Rolpa Lake trek difficulty is considere to be of moderate type.
-The trails are well maintaine by the local communities.
+Tsho Rolpa Lake trek difficulty is considerer to be of moderate type.
+The trekking trails are well maintained by the local communities.
 You don’t have to worry about food and accommodation services en route.
 The people of Rolwaling Valley are very kind and helpful to the visitors.